SEONGJOON AHN

 (pronounced as sung-june)

-I am a Ph.D.
-Candidate in the Political Science Department at the University of Illinois at Urbana-Champaign.
-My research focuses primarily on the variations in people's conceptions of democracy and their consequences.
-My dissertation, In the Name of Democracy: Composition, Variation, and Measurement of Democratic Conceptions, investigates in what ways conceptions of democracy differ among Americans and how these differences relate to key political behaviors and attitudes on democratic backsliding.
+I specialize in American public opinion and democracy, with a focus on the variations in people's conceptions of democracy and their consequences.
+My book project, In the Name of Democracy: Composition, Variation, and Measurement of Conceptions of Democracy, investigates in what ways conceptions of democracy differ among Americans and how these differences relate to key political behaviors and attitudes.

-My research has been generously supported by the Rapoport Family Foundation, Civic Health and Institutions Project, Humane Studies Institute, and multiple scholarships and awards from the University of Illinois at Urbana-Champaign.
+My research has been generously supported by the Rapoport Family Foundation, Civic Health and Institutions Project, Humane Studies Institute, and multiple scholarships and awards at the University of Illinois, among others.

-Before coming to UIUC, I worked as an English Editor at the Blue House (The Office of the President of the Republic of Korea), assisting the Chief Secretary of Economic Affairs.
-I received an M.A. in the Social Sciences (Focus: Political Theory) from the University of Chicago and an M.A. and a B.A. in Political Science and International Relations from Korea University.
+Prior to joining academia, I worked as an English Editor at the Blue House (The Office of the President of the Republic of Korea), assisting the Chief Secretary of Economic Affairs.
+I received my Ph.D. in Political Science from the University of Illinois.
+I received an M.A. in the Social Sciences (Focus: Political Theory) from the University of Chicago and an M.A. and a B.A. in Political Science and International Relations from Korea University